Moments, Sums of Squares, and Tropicalization: Introduction

 Our main results are about the tropicalizations of moment cones and pseudo-moment cones for semi-algebraic sets with the Hadamard property.
 We say that a subset $S$ of $\RR^n_{\geq 0}$ has the Hadamard property if $S$ is closed under coordinatewise (Hadamard) multiplication.
 Concretely, we focus on nonnegative orthants, hypercubes, and toric cubes to discuss our general results.
 Throughout, we fix a finite set $A\subset \NN^n$ of exponents and consider the $A$-moments: $m_a = \int_S x^a$ for $a\in A$ (also known as truncated moment sequences).

 We think of elements of the tropicalization of the moment cone (resp.~pseudo-moment cone) as functions $h\colon A\to \R$ and describe the tropicalization mainly in terms of discrete convexity properties of these functions.
-For the moment cone, we have a general description of the tropicalization of $M_A(S)$ for any subset of the nonnegative orthant with the Hadamard property: \begin{theorem*}[{\Cref{thm:genmom}}] Let $S\subset \R_{\geq 0}^n$ be a semialgebraic set with the Hadamard property such that the intersection of $S$ with the positive orthant is dense in $S$.
+For the moment cone, we have a general description of the tropicalization of $M_A(S)$ for any subset of the nonnegative orthant with the Hadamard property: \begin{theorem*}[{\Cref{thm:genmom}}] Let $S\subset \R_{\geq 0}^n$ be a semi-algebraic subset with the Hadamard property such that $S\subset \overline{S\cap \R^n_{>0}}$.
 The tropicalization of the $A$-moment cone $M_A(S)$ is the rational polyhedral cone of functions $h \colon A\to \R$ satisfying

 \end{theorem*}

 In particular, all of the functions $h:A\to \R$ in $M_A(S)$ satisfy the following: \begin{enumerate} \item (Convexity) $\sum_{i=1}^r \lambda_i h(a_i) \geq h(b)$ for all $a_i,b\in A$, $\lambda_i \geq 0$, $\sum_{i=1}^r \lambda_i = 1$, $\sum_{i=1}^r\lambda_i a_i =b$; \item (Nonincreasing) $h(a)\geq h(b)$ whenever $a-b \in \trop(S)^\vee$. \end{enumerate} The first type of inequality is the naive form of discrete convexity that arises in this context.
 The second type of inequality is where the set $S$ enters: The tropicalization of $S$ is a rational polyhedral cone and $\trop(S)^\vee$ is its dual cone, which defines a partial order of $\R^A$ -- and the second inequality says that the functions in the tropicalization are order preserving in this sense.
 In the case $S = \R_{\geq 0}^n$, we have $\trop(S)^\vee = \{0\}$, so the tropicalizations of the $A$-moment cones do not include inequalities of type (2).
 For $S = [0,1]^n$, we get $\trop(S)^\vee = \R_{\leq 0}^n$ and the inequalities of type (2) say that the functions $h\in \trop(M_A(S))$ are non-increasing in the coordinate directions.
 However, the condition in \Cref{thm:genmom} is stronger than the combination of conditions (1) and (2), see \Cref{exm:nottwo}.